November 2017: mid-Atlantic Crossing on the Viking SUN

 We finally checked in and were welcomed aboard the ship at 10am.
 Guests had the opportunity to enjoy snacks/beverages/lunch and relax.
 We decided to stay put until we could check into our cabin, drop our carry-on bags and then go sight-seeing in downtown Lisbon.

 Our ship left Lisbon at 11pm by sailing west on the Tagus River to the Atlantic Ocean.
-As we looked out at the street lights and building lights from our room on the right hand side of the ship, we knew that our ship would sail past the Belém Tower, the Monument to the Discovers, and the Monastery of Jerónimos, but due to the darkness we could not visually identify these landmarks.
+As we looked out at the street lights and building lights from our room on the right-hand side of the ship, we knew that our ship would sail past the Belém Tower, the Monument to the Discovers, and the Monastery of Jerónimos, but due to the darkness we could not visually identify these landmarks.

 Here is a link to some Lisbon photos from our 2009 trip.

-Day 2 - Sea Day (11/7/2017, Tuesday, sunny): Link to our photoBreakfast at the buffet had many choices including shrimp & pork 燒賣 (Shu-Mai), chicken congee, brioche bread etc. The croissant was very good and had a tinge of sweetness on the top crust.
+Day 2 - Sea Day (11/7/2017, Tuesday, sunny): Link to our photoBreakfast at the buffet had many choices, including shrimp & pork 燒賣 (Shu-Mai), chicken congee, brioche bread etc. The croissant was very good and had a tinge of sweetness on the top crust.

 We used this free day to explore the ship's public spaces.
 The atmosphere on the ship was very calm and serene.
 Many guests sat on lounge chairs and read.
 There was no casino on the ship.
-Viking guests most be 18 or older.
+Viking guests must be 18 or older.
 Each stateroom holds only 2 guests and there are no connecting rooms.

-The Pool deck had a grill with two chefs grilling hamburgers and hotdogs to order.
+The pool deck had a grill with two chefs grilling hamburgers and hotdogs to order.
 The hamburgers were good, but the wait time was long.